Learning Middlesbrough website accessibility statement

-1. Using this website
+- Using this website

 This website is run by Middlesbrough Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-Zoom in up to 200% without the text spilling off the screen
+- Zoom in up to 400% without the text spilling off the screen

 - Navigate most of the website using just a keyboard

 - Navigate most of the website using speech recognition software

 - Listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 - View the website using any device e.g. mobile phone, tablet, desktop computer

 AbilityNet has advice on making your device easier to use if you have a disability.

-2. How accessible is this website?
+- How accessible is this website?

-Most of this website is compliant with the W3C WCAG 2.1 AA accessibility standard.
-However, there are some parts of this website which are not fully accessible:
+All of this website is currently compliant with the W3C WCAG 2.1 AA accessibility standard.
+Any future accessibility issues found through routine testing will be added to section 8 of this statement.

-3. What to do if you can’t access parts of this website
+- What to do if you can’t access parts of this website

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille: email firstname.lastname@example.org We’ll consider your request and get back to you within 10 working days.

-4. Reporting accessibility problems with this website
+- Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
 If you find any problems that aren’t listed on this page or think we’re not meeting accessibility requirements, contact the Middlesbrough Council Digital Team by emailing the issue to email@example.com.

-5. Enforcement procedure
+- Enforcement procedure